ZachJDev/Probility/README.md

 # Probility

-Probility is a WIP progress library that aims to provide an easy-to-understand interface for creating probability distributions and generating data from those distributions.
+Probility is an evolving library that aims to provide an easy-to-understand interface for creating probability distributions and generating data from those distributions.

 Probility provides both a class to interface with data collections and a set of functions to generate practical tests of